Hardware Club

-Hardware Club Venture Capital (HCVC) is the first community-based venture capital firm for hardtech startups.
-It has offices in San Francisco, Paris, and Tokyo.
+HCVC (Hardware Club Venture Capital) is the first community-based venture capital firm for hardtech startups.
+It has offices in San Francisco and Paris.

-Origins
+History

 Hardware Club was originally founded out Alexis Houssou's idea to develop the world's first community of hardtech startups.
 Hardware Club was officially launched in 2015 with a blog post penned by cofounder Alexis Houssou called “Why hardware needs a club”.

 The community

 Hardware Club's thesis was that founders of hardware startups all face the same problems but do not necessarily know how to overcome obstacles.
 They created a community for founders to overcome bottlenecks via network effects and knowledge sharing.

 The club selects promising hardware startups worldwide and help them scale globally by providing support on key hardtech issues like manufacturing, distribution and supply chain.

 Platform

-All members benefit from free access to a dedicated set of resources: strategic partnerships with top-tier manufacturers, distributors and service providers, private events worldwide and an online platform to connect with a community of more than 800 hardware founders.
+All members have access to a dedicated set of resources: strategic partnerships with manufacturers, distributors and service providers, private events worldwide and an online platform to connect with a community of more than 800 hardware founders.
 Receiving over 3,000 applications per year, Hardware Club has an acceptance rate of under 7%.
 Currently, more than 550 startups from 60 countries are part of the community.